 Parents need to be aware that the Government have altered the levels of attendance expected from pupils in schools in England.
 The figure is now set at 96% and a pupil will now be classed as a persistent Absentee if their attendance drops below 90% (20 days off school in the year).
 At this point, prosecutions by the Local Authority will begin.

-Holidays in term-time can only be authorised in exceptional circumstances but only for 7 days in any rolling year.
+Holidays in term-time can only be authorised in exceptional circumstances.

 As the link between excellent attendance and excellent results has been proven by research, it is vital that parents encourage full attendance.